 2019 Market UpdateMarch 11, 2019 12:45 pm

 We thought we would bring you up to date on our outlook for the markets.
-While December unnerved many investors, the beginning of 2019 brought renewed confidence.
-Since the beginning of March, however, equity markets have started to roll over.
-Why might this downturn be happening and where could the markets be headed?
+While December unnerved many investors, the first quarter of 2019 brought renewed confidence.
+Q1 S&P 500 performance was the best in over 20 years.
+What happens next?

 Where we are not worried:

 - The markets dramatically oversold in December and then rebounded with similar speed.
-Neither the disconcerting sell-off nor the enthusiastic rally was probably warranted, which means the recent downturn is unlikely to be a major concern.
-Prices could fall again – perhaps to some point between the December 24th low and the March 3rd recent high.
-Alternatively, the markets could become choppy – moving sideways as volatility’s up and down movements are compressed.
-Without deep economic concerns, however, we continue to believe that any downside volatility will primarily be short-term noise.
+Neither the disconcerting sell-off nor the enthusiastic rally was probably fully warranted.
+Volatility is likely to continue – both to the upside and the downside.
+Without deep economic concerns, however, we believe that any downside volatility will primarily be short-term noise.

 - Ned Davis Research says fund managers, margin buyers and hedge funds have been slow to embrace the rally.
-They could be waiting for a pullback to buy in, which would temper any sell-off.
+There could still be enough investors on the sidelines to extend this

 - The underlying economy is decent, although growth is decelerating as the tax and spending stimulus of 2018 fades.
 The labor markets are strong, inflation is low, and the Fed has reasserted a dovish stance – declaring a temporary moratorium on interest rate increases.
 That takes the risk of a Fed misstep off the table for now and allows the economy to gain momentum.